For a quick video introduction to Domino Environments, check out:

 - Docker optimizes its build process by keeping track of commands it has run and aggressively caching the results.
 This means that if it sees the same set of commands as a previous build, it will assume it can use the cached version.
 A single new command will invalidate the caching of all subsequent commands.

-- Also, there is a limit to the number of layers (that is, commands) a docker image can have.
+- There is a limit to the number of layers (that is, commands) a docker image can have.
 Currently, this limit is 127.
 Keep in mind that the image upon which you are building may have already used many layers.
-If you hit the limit, one way to workaround is to combine several commands into one via &&, e.g.
+One way to work around this limit is to combine several commands into one via &&, like this:

 wget http://d3kbcqa49mib13.cloudfront.net/spark-1.5.1-bin-hadoop2.6.tgz && \